VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 `uniq_values(field1, ..., fieldN)` [stats pipe](#stats-pipe) returns the unique non-empty values across the mentioned [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).
-The returned values are sorted and encoded in JSON array.
+The returned values are encoded in JSON array.
+The order of the returned values is arbitrary.

 For example, the following query returns unique non-empty values for the `ip` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) over logs for the last 5 minutes: